 Stock-Based Compensation Expense.
 On January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123, Share-Based Payment ("SFAS 123R"), using the modified prospective method, which requires that the measurement and recognition of share-based payment awards to our employees and directors be made at the estimated fair value on the grant date.
-Determining the fair value of any share-based awards requires information about several variables including, but not limited to, expected stock volatility over the terms of the awards, expected volatility on historical realized volatility trends.
+Determining the fair value of any share-based awards requires information about several variables including, but not limited to, expected stock volatility over the terms of the awards, expected dividend yields and the predicted employee exercise behavior.
+We base expected life on historical exercise and post-vesting employment-termination experience, and expected volatility on historical realized volatility trends.
 In addition, all stock-based compensation expense is recorded net of an estimated forfeiture rate.
 The forfeiture rate is based upon historical activity and is analyzed at least quarterly as actual forfeitures occur.
-For the year ended December 31, 2007, stock options were valued using the binomial method pricing model with the following assumptions: expected volatility of 30.36% to 37.90%, a risk-free interest rate of 4.66% to 4.80%, no dividend yield, and an expected life of 4.20 years.
+For the year ended December 31, 2007, stock options were valued using the binomial method pricing model with the following assumptions for employee options: expected volatility of 30.36% to 37.90%, a risk-free interest rate of 4.66% to 4.80%, no dividend yield, and an expected life of 4.20 years.
 For non-employee director options, the stock options were valued using the binomial method pricing model with the following assumptions: expected volatility of 47.32%, a risk-free interest rate of 4.66%, no dividend yield, and an expected life of 7.44 years.
 During the year ended December 31, 2007, we recognized \$5.1 million in pre-tax compensation expense related to stock options and restricted stock units granted.